mrgeyer/Mario-Classroom/README.md

 ## Save

 To save, click Spreadsheet Log and then click Save Log.

-If you're using FireFox, you may have to copy the text box and paste it into a
+Note: If you're using FireFox, you may have to copy the text box and paste it into a text editor.
+Save it as a .csv file if you want to open it in a spreadsheet program.
+It will still work in Mario Classroom if you save it as a text file.